Maastricht City Hall: Construction of the town hall

-Construction finally started in 1659 commemorated by the laying of the first stone by representatives of both sides of the condominium, they also buried a lead cannister with coins and a copper commemorative plaque at the south-west corner of the building.
+Construction finally started in 1659 commemorated by the laying of the first stone by representatives of both sides of the condominium, they also buried a lead canister with coins and a copper commemorative plaque at the south-west corner of the building.
 After a few changes made by Cornelis Pesser, the master builder put in charge by Pieter Post, and some delays the municipal council moved in in 1664.

 Exterior

 Tower

-The five story townhall (including the basement and loft) is finished with a sloped roof made out of slate from which a 25 meter high tower arises.
-The base of the tower is square but transforms into a octagonal bell tower and finishes with a open roof lantern and dome.
+The five story town hall (including the basement and loft) is finished with a sloped roof made out of slate from which a 25 meter high tower arises.
+The base of the tower is square but transforms into a octagonal bell tower and finishes with an open roof lantern and dome.
 The octagonal bell tower is made up of four increasingly smaller floors with on top a Carillon.
 The roof lantern is cover with a point tipped dome clad in zinc and finished with a sphere and a Weather vane.

-A almost exact copy of the tower of the townhall of Maastricht can be found at the Trinity Lavra of St. Sergius near Moscow as the so called Ducktower.
+A almost exact copy of the tower of the town hall of Maastricht can be found at the Trinity Lavra of St. Sergius near Moscow as the so called Ducktower.
 This stems from the time when Peter the Great visited most of western Europe, including Maastricht, and took all that he had gathered back with him to Russia.
 He led a cultural revolution that replaced some of the traditionalist and medieval social and political systems with ones that were modern, scientific, Westernised and based on the Enlightenment.